Cataclysmic Variables from Sloan Digital Sky Survey V -- the search for period bouncers continues

-The orbital periods of the new CVs, where we were able to obtain unambiguous measurements, are all below 94\,min, which is typical of old, low accretion rate systems.
+Finally, it is worth noting that the orbital periods of the new CVs found by \SDSSV, where we were able to obtain unambiguous measurements, are all below 94\,min, which is typical of old, low accretion rate systems.
 This reinforces the findings of \citet{2009MNRAS.397.2170G} and suggests that \SDSSV\ will continue to increase the proportion of short-period CVs among the known CV population.